wordofwarning/wordofwarning.org/current/2025-turn/index.md

 Fluidly lyrical, effervescently acrobatic, or eccentrically innovative, let Turn 2025 transport you into a frenzy of dance…

 #### Artists
-*With participating artists to be announced during February, the call for proposals is open until Friday 31 January, 5pm at <a href="http://turnmcr.posthaven.com" target="_blank">turnmcr.posthaven.com</a>*
+*Participating artists to be announced during February — the call for proposals is open at <a href="http://turnmcr.posthaven.com" target="_blank">turnmcr.posthaven.com</a> until Friday 31 January, 5pm.*

 #### Entry
 Pay What You Decide: £15/£10/£5/£0

-Ticketing: available online via <a href="https://contactmcr.com" target="_blank">Contact</a> during February.
+Ticketing: available online via <a href="https://contactmcr.com/whats-on" target="_blank">Contact</a> during February.

 Time: Friday 4 April 2025, 7pm (with intervals/pauses, ends *about* 10pm).